AdamPSU/CHESS.NN/README.md

 - Customizable difficulty levels for adjusting the computer's strength.
 - Command-line interface for easy interaction.

-## Future Plans

-In the future, we plan to enhance CHESS.NN by incorporating neural network techniques to train a chess AI.
-This will involve leveraging machine learning algorithms to improve the computer player's decision-making abilities, making it an even more formidable opponent.
-Stay tuned for updates on our progress in this exciting endeavor!

 ## Getting Started

 To get started with CHESS.NN, follow these steps: